The Apple-1 Registry

 Equipment

-Original Apple Cassette Interface, Cassette Interface Manual, white Operation Manual, Preliminary Basic Manual, Apple-1 advertisement, keyboard, cassette recorder, power supply, TV screen, 3 cassettes.
+Original Apple Cassette Interface, Cassette Interface Manual, white Operation Manual, Preliminary BASIC Manual, Apple-1 advertisement, keyboard, cassette recorder, power supply, TV screen, 3 cassettes.

 State